cheburitos/perfscope/README.md

-(Work in progress, POC) A simple viewer for raw ptrace data stored in SQLite database.
+(Work in progress, POC) A simple viewer for raw Intel PTrace data stored in SQLite database.

 ### How to use

-Only Linux and Intel CPU is supported.
+Only Linux and Intel CPU are supported.
 Record you program:

     sudo perf record --kcore -e intel_pt/cyc/ ./lsm-tree